 - Sharing their own personal story about walking and biking in public meetings and other settings

-- Collaborating on one large group project, led by Bike Easy, in Sept, Oct. and Nov
+- Collaborating on one large group project, led by Bike Easy

-- Leading a small project in their own neighborhood, with support from Bike Easy, in Oct. or Nov
+- Leading a small project in their own neighborhood, with support from Bike Easy

-- Join the Connect the Crescent Coalition in either New Orleans or Jefferson Parish
+- If part of an organization, joining the Complete Streets Coalition in either New Orleans or Jefferson Parish

 Space in this program is limited, and roughly half of available positions will be on a volunteer basis.
 A limited number of $400 stipends are available for those who need them to be able to make this commitment.
 There will be a $100 payment upon completion of the training and a $300 payment at the end of the 3 months.
 Please indicate in the application if you would also like to apply for the stipend.
 This will have no bearing on whether you are accepted into the program.